 Official government boundaries are not the only way of defining cities.
 Indeed, when it comes to comparing cities, and one has boundaries that are much more expansive than another, it can be pretty misleading at times.

 A more solid way of defining things is to, basically, draw a line around an urban area and call it a city.
 That’s essentially what the US consultancy Demographia does every year in its World Urban Areas report.
-Here’s the top 10 from 2016:
+Here’s the top ten from 2022:

 Suddenly Berlin has lost the top spot to Essen-Dusseldorf, a conurbation several dozen kilometres across on the shores of the Rhine.
 Whether that’s a single city or not is a different question.

-While we’re here, note, too, that the gap between the largest urban areas and those ranking 3rd to 6th is relatively narrow.
-Compare that to the UK, where London’s 10m or so people completely dwarfs the under three million in Birmingham and Manchester.
+While we’re here, note, too, that the gap between the largest urban areas and those ranking third to sixth is relatively narrow.
+Compare that to the UK, where London’s ten million or so people completely dwarf the under three million in Birmingham and Manchester.

 Cities by metropolitan area